-If you were to name your footprints for a component ‘DDA8’.
-Then later, some innocent and unsuspecting is putting together a component will see there is already a set of footprints for DDA8 and use them without a second thought.
-Much later, the same will be scratching their head as to why components didn’t solder properly or keep overheating.
+If you named your component footprint ‘DDA8’, some innocent and unsuspecting designer may see there is already a set of footprints for DDA8 and use them without a second thought.
+Much later, the same designer will be scratching their head as to why components didn’t solder properly or keep overheating.

 We append the details to the vendor package name, and we only do this when we have to: